m0neZ/desAInz/docs/load_testing.md

 ## Continuous Integration

-The `loadtest` GitHub Actions workflow runs automatically on every pull request and on pushes to `main`.
-It starts a subset of the services and executes the same script used locally.
-The workflow fails if the aggregate failure ratio exceeds `1%` or if the average response time is above `1000ms`.
+The `loadtest` workflow provisions a temporary staging namespace on each pull request and push to `main`.
+Services are deployed to that namespace and an ephemeral S3 bucket is created.
+The integration suite runs against these AWS resources and all assets are removed once the run completes.